Michael D. Cohen (actor): Life and career

 Cohen has dozens of commercial credits including Mini Starburst, FedEx, Capital One, Boston Market, Honda (with Patrick Warburton), and the Super Bowl Hulu Plus campaign with Will Arnett.
-Cohen was co-chair of the SAG-AFTRA Hollywood Conservatory at the American Film Institute l, and is a member of the National SAG-AFTRA Conservatory Committee.
+Cohen was co-chair of the SAG-AFTRA Hollywood Conservatory at the American Film Institute, and is a member of the National SAG-AFTRA Conservatory Committee.
 He has a master's degree in adult education focusing on transformative education for performers.
 He offers acting workshops and private audition coaching for actors in L.A., Toronto and around the world.
 He resides in Los Angeles.